vitessio/website/content/en/docs/user-guides/resharding.md

 There are a couple of other considerations out of scope for now, but worth mentioning:

 * It may also be worth creating a secondary lookup Vindex on `corder.order_id`.
-* Sometimes the `customer_id` is really a `tenant_id` (i.e. your application is a SaaS, which serves tenants that themselves have customers).
+* Sometimes the `customer_id` is really a `tenant_id`.
+For example, your application is a SaaS, which serves tenants that themselves have customers.
 One key consideration here is that the sharding by the `tenant_id` can lead to unbalanced shards.
 You may also need to consider sharding by the tenant's `customer_id`.

 Putting it all together, we have the following VSchema for `customer`: